|

 Wolfram sighed.
 He was investing a lot of money in this woman.

-What if her elf-boy did not want her back?
-But then again, maybe
+What if elf-boy does not want her back?

-the men of Far Harad would pay well for the novelty of a golden-haired
+But the men of Far Harad might pay well for the novelty of

-on the voyage.
-"Very well," he said, handing over the
+"Very well," he said, handing over the money.
+"Get

 "Your Majesty," said Dínendal to Aragorn, quietly